QuantEcon/lecture-source-py/source/rst/sci_libs.rst

     qm_cython(0.1, int(10**5))
     qe.util.toc()

-This is fast, although still slightly slower than ``qm_numba``
+This is fast, although still slightly slower than ``qm_numba``.

 Summary
 ------------

-Cython requires more expertise than Numba, and is a little more fiddly in terms of getting good performance
+Cython requires more expertise than Numba, and is a little more fiddly in terms of getting good performance.

-In fact, it's surprising how difficult it is to beat the speed improvements provided by Numba
+In fact, it's surprising how difficult it is to beat the speed improvements provided by Numba.

 Nonetheless,